-Ageratum's powder puff blooms are outstanding cut flowers and Butterflies love them.
-They add easy garden color in borders or containers from summer until frost.
+Ageratum's powder puff blooms are outstanding cut flowers and butterflies love them.
+Ageratum adds easy garden color in borders or containers from summer until frost.

 Fluffy clouds of pure white flowers bloom extra-early on low, spreading 5 inch tall plants.
 Leaves are smaller and growth is more uniform compared to other ageratums.

 Feathery soft clusters of lavender blue blooms on compact, 7 inch tall plants.
 Attractive, dark green leaves.